-On 03 October 2023, a rating committee was called to discuss the rating of the Egypt, Government of.
+On 15 January 2024, a rating committee was called to discuss the rating of the Egypt, Government of.
 The main points raised during the discussion were: The issuer's economic fundamentals, including its economic strength, have not materially changed.
-The issuer's institutions and governance strength, have decreased.
-The issuer's fiscal or financial strength, including its debt profile, has not materially changed.
-The issuer has become increasingly susceptible to event risks.
+The issuer's institutions and governance strength has not materially changed.
+The issuer's fiscal or financial strength, including its debt profile, has materially decreased.
+The issuer's susceptibility to event risks has not materially changed.